 Full Thread Hexagon Bolts

-AccuGroup’s Hexagon Bolts are available in an array of materials, including A2, A4, and A4-80 Stainless Steel, as well as Bumax, Aluminium, Brass, Nylon, PEEK and Titanium.
-Chemical Blackening and Thread Locking Patches are also available on Stainless Steel components.
+Accu’s Hexagon Bolts are available in an array of materials, including A2, A4, and A4-80 Stainless Steel, as well as other metals such as Bumax Stainless Steel, Aluminium and Titanium.
+For plastic bolt and other non-metal variants, we also offer Hex Bolts in Bylon, Polyamide (PA), Polyvinylidene Fluoride (PVDF), Natural Polypropylene (PP) and engineering thermoplastic PEEK.
+Chemical Blackening and Thread Locking Patches are also available on Stainless Steel bolts.

 Imperial and Metric Ranges